voxel-wiki/voxel-wiki.github.io/content/wiki/storage/palette-compression.md

 ### One Single Type

-When you think about it, a palette with only a single entry, doesn't have to have a voxel volume allocated for it... which leads to a simple, but impactful, optimization for when there are a lot of chunks filled with only air!
+When you think about it, a palette with only a single entry, doesn't need to have a voxel volume allocated for it... which leads to a rather simple optimization, for when there are a lot of chunks filled with, say, only air!

 > **TODO**: Implementation?